YuruSong/Life/README.md

 ## Photos
-Without enough time and bucks for a DSLR camera, I can only picture the occasionally artistic world with my iPhone.
+Without enough time and dollars for a DSLR camera, I can only picture the occasionally artistic world with my iPhone.
 But it is already statisfactory to me --

 #### McCorwick Palace, SfN 2019 Venue, Chicago
 ![](IMG_7261.JPG)